 - the belief in or practice of disinterested and selfless concern for the well-being of others.

-Imagine you bought yourself a new Apple watch.
-It works so well, and looks so good on you, that you decide to buy yourself a fancy shirt to go with it.
+Imagine you bought yourself a new watch.
+It works so well (and looks so good on your gorgeous wrist) that you decide to buy yourself a fancy shirt to go with it.
 Then, you talk yourself into buying a whole new outfit (because you have worked so hard recently and you deserve to treat yourself).

 New shoes, fresh underwear, bling.